bartw/weak/README.md

 ## Hello from angular

-Now we will try and create a hello world app using angular
+Basic setup is done.
+We will now create a hello world app using angular.
+We will use npm to install angular and create an index.html file and a app.js file.

 ```shell
 npm install angular --save